devranjan/Udacity-Data-Scientist-Nanodegree/3. Recommendations With IBM/README.md

 might use moving forward, and how you might test how well your recommendations are working for engaging users.</p>

 ### License
-<p>This project belongs to Udacity Nanodegree, all the copyrights belog to Udacity.</p>
+<p>This project belongs to Udacity Nanodegree, all the copyrights belong to Udacity.</p>